Hunting fallow deer in South Africa

 Average fallow deer shooting distance

-The average expected shooting distance when hunting Fallow deer in South Africa is 100 to 200 yards depending on the terrain you are hunting in.
+The average expected shooting distance is 100 to 200 yards depending on the terrain you are hunting in.

 The shot should be placed right on the shoulder in line with the front leg, one third of the way up from the bottom of the brisket to the top of the back.